CSS-Angie/Food-Forest-Foraging/README.md

 ## Sitemap XML page

-Most websites want to be found and will only flourish, if they are found by search engines.
-To make it easier for search engines understanding the infrastructure of the website, a XML Sitemap is added.
+Most websites only flourish, when found by search engines.
+Making it easier for search engines to understand the infrastructure of the website, an XML Sitemap is added.
 This XML Sitemap was generated at [XML Sitemap Generator](https://www.xml-sitemaps.com)

 <details><summary>Screenshot Sitemap</summary>